 Figure 9.
 An example showing the custom field admin settings.

 Figure 10.
 With a custom field show if expression applied, a job type can expose additional fields.

-The attributes tab can be used to apply specific resource requirements to a job that requires individual skills or certifications—while specifying the number of resources that require those skills.
+The requirements tab can be used to apply specific resource requirements to a job that requires individual skills or certifications—while specifying the number of resources that require those skills.

 Also, see Resource Attributes.

 Figure 11.
-The attributes tab in the create job modal is used to add job requirements.
+The requirements tab in the create job modal is used to add resource requirements.